dome9/cloud-bots/bots/Bots.md

 Limitations: VPCs have lots of interconnected services.
 This is currently just focused on EC2 but future enhancements will need to be made to turn off RDS, Redshift, etc.

+## kinesis\_encryption\_using\_existing\_key
+What it does: Enable Server Side Encryption (SSE) of your AWS Kinesis Server data at rest.
+Usage: AUTO: kinesis_encryption_using_existing_key <key_id>
+Note:  - The key the user pass can be an alias name prefixed by "alias/", a fully specified ARN to an alias, a fully
+         specified ARN to a key,or a globally unique identifier
+        Examples:
+                * alias/MyAliasName
+                * arn:aws:kms:us-east-2:123456789012:alias/MyAliasName
+                * arn:aws:kms:us-east-2:123456789012:key/12345678-1234-1234-1234-123456789012
+                * 12345678-1234-1234-1234-123456789012
+Limitations:None

+## kinesis\_encryption\_using\_new\_key\_creation
+What it does: Enable Server Side Encryption (SSE) of your AWS Kinesis Server data at rest.
+Usage: AUTO: kinesis_encryption_using_new_key_creation
+Note: - The bot create a new customer key Limitations:None

 ## kms\_enable\_rotation